cloudinary-training/cld-intro-ruby/README.md

 ## Using Ruby/IRB (optional)

-You need version 2.4 or higher of Ruby to use Ruby/IRB.
+You need version 2.4 or later of Ruby to use Ruby/IRB.
 This will allow you to experiment with your own commands interactively.
 Once you have set up the `config.rb`, the `scripts/bin/console.rb` will be able to access your credentials.
 From the `scripts` directory, run the following:

 ```bash
 ruby bin/console.rb